Chandramadhan/AgriChatBot--TECHWORM/README.md

 - Python 3.8 or higher
 - Groq-compatible OpenAI API key
-- Recommended to use a virtual environment
+- Recommended: use a virtual environment

 Install core dependencies: